 Opened in 1911, Hotel Galvez and Spa is still open for business, but not many guests choose to stay in room #505.
 Legend has it that the 5th floor of Hotel Galvez and Spa is haunted by a female ghost referred to as “The Lovelorn Lady.”
 This female apparition is allegedly of a woman who hung herself after hearing that her husband died at sea.
 Now, guests in room #505 have claimed to feel an eerie presence in the room along with a strong smell of gardenias.

-Gage Hotel was built in the 1920s for Texas rancher Alfred Gage.
-Guests still stay in this hotel, which is near Big Bend National Park.
-Sadly Gage passed away a year after the hotel opened, and now it is said that the hotel is haunted by Gage.
+Located near Big Bend National Park, the Gage Hotel was built in the 1920s for Texas rancher Alfred Gage.
+Sadly Gage passed away a year after the hotel opened, and now it is said that the hotel is haunted by him.
 Past guests have allegedly witnessed apparitions in the garden, front porch and roaming through the halls.
-However there may be another spirit at the hotel too.
+However, there may be another spirit at the hotel too.
 Room 10 is allegedly home to a female ghost.
 Guests in this room claim to have heard a female voice reading poetry and feel unexplained taps on the shoulder or back.
 For those who are brave enough, book Room 10 at the Gage Hotel.